antor44/Audio-Transcription/README.md

 > The extension is completely safe and open-source.
 If you want, all audio processing—including translation and TTS—can be performed locally on your machine.

 > [!TIP]
 > For example, you can avoid using any online service entirely by configuring WhisperLive and enabling local translation to English.
 For better translation quality, it is recommended to use a large model such as Large-v2 or Large-v3.
 You can also often obtain a decent translation by selecting a source language different from the video's original audio language.
+Optionally, the TTS feature can read the subtitles aloud in the source language.
 >
 > In subtitle mode, you can choose an existing translated subtitle track or YouTube's own automatic translation.
-Optionally, the TTS feature can read the subtitles in the original language.
 >
 > On Linux, Chrome's built-in TTS provides very good quality for supported languages and runs entirely locally.